openziti/ziti-doc/docusaurus/docs/learn/quickstarts/zac/index.md

        at Loader.moduleStrategy (internal/modules/esm/translators.js:133:18)
        at async link (internal/modules/esm/module_job.js:42:21)

+ * You will also need the Angular CLI installed and available on your command line.
+If you do not have this already you can run the following command:

+    ```text
+    npm install -g @angular/cli@16
+    ```

 :::note
 When running Ziti Administration Console, you should also prefer using https over http.
 In order to do this you will need